yjy941124/COMS4156/README.md

 - click *Profile* to go to profile page
 - Search in *Category* by different genres

-Undergoing:
+Rich text supprt:
-- Rich text is soon up to use
+- uploadNewChapter and render chapter page supported

 ### April 13 2017 - Jinyang Yu